gitpod-io/website/src/routes/docs/beta/getting-started/index.md

   export const prerender = true;
 </script>

+# Getting Started

+Get familar with Gitpod, understand the features and advantages of Gitpod in a learning environment or on the projects that you work on:

+Quickstart with an example project
+Getting started with your project

-## Quickstart with an example projects
+## Quickstart with example projects

 Learn how to start using Gitpod on an example project that is hosted on Github.
 However, the steps outlined works for a project hosted on any Git provider.
 This section helps you understand the features and advantages of Gitpod in a learning environment based on the [Gitpod example](/docs/examples) projects.
 Some of the example projects in this section are based on: